 Promptly return emails, calls, and voice mails but don’t keep your email open 24/7.
 Try to make it one or two times a day when you will check emails.
 People can be more time aware when teaching remotely.
 Communicate expectations and timelines for replies.

 Make sure to ask colleagues and leadership for feedback while you are teaching remotely.
-Communicate and adjust as necessary.
-Make sure to do the same for your students and make it fun.
+Communicate and adjust as necessary and do the same for our students.